jaimemarconette/music-ai-industry-insights/README.md

-# music-ai-industry-insights
-Exploring the intersection of AI, music consumption, creators, rights, and the music business.
 # Music & AI Industry Insights

 Exploring the intersection of **artificial intelligence, music consumption, creators, rights, and the music business**.